 Appreciation of the differences and similarities that exist between them, appreciation of the work each of them does and appreciation of who and what they are.

 A lot of couples, after their honeymoon stage, start to act like they are enemies.
 A lot of people do that, but not happy couples.
 They understand that they are moving in the same direction, that they have the same goals and interests, that they are part of the same team — and because of that, their love flourishes from one day to the next.

-They take time to work on their own person, they take time to better themselves because they know that by doing so, their relationship will also improve.
+They take the time to work on their own person, they take the time to better themselves because they know that by doing so, their relationship will also improve.